ourlifeloop/marketing/src/cms/training-faqs/how-do-i-create-a-new-display.md

   button.

-  - Click on the “+ New Display” button on the top right hand side.
+  - Click on the “+ New Display” button on the top right-hand side.

   - This will open a new blank display.